EmanElrefai/AAQAD/README.md

 answering problems Namely, BERT and BIDAF models which result in 0.37 and 0.32 F-1 measure on AAQAD dataset.

 ### Keywords
 Automated dataset collection, Arabic Machine Comprehension, Question Answering System, Arabic Machine Reading for Question Answering (A-MRQA), Arabic NLP, Answer Extraction.

 ### [Read the Full-Text Paper](https://pages.github.com/)

+### Getting Started & Prerequisites
+To reprocuce results given by the paper, you just need to open any required .ipynb in colab and run the cell in order from top to bottom to install requirements.

-### Prerequisites
+### Getting Started & Prerequisites

-What things you need to install the software and how to install them
+To reprocuce results given by the paper, you just need to open any required .ipynb in colab and run the cell in order from top to bottom to install requirements.

 ### Authors
 * [Adel Atef](https://github.com/adelmeleka)
 * [Bassam Mattar](https://github.com/BassamMattar)
 * [Sandra Sherif](https://github.com/SandraSherif)